MicrosoftDocs/dynamics-365-customer-engagement/ce/social-engagement/publish-react-posts.md

 ﻿---
-title: "Publish and react to posts | MicrosoftDocs"
+title: "Publish and react to posts | Microsoft Docs"

 description: